 - End-To-End Encryption: Search Encrypt begins encrypting your searches as soon as you press enter.
 Your search terms are encrypted locally on your machine to prevent anyone else who could access your computer or network from snooping or spying on your search history.
 We then send your search terms to our servers in encrypted form.
 This prevents any man-in-the-middle attacks.
 Your search terms remain encrypted after you’re done searching so that your search history can’t be viewed.

 - Privacy-Friendly Maps Search: One of Search Encrypt’s newest features is its maps search.
 Unlike big search engines which require gathering your location data to offer a useful map product, we’ve made it easier to access maps on the internet, without sacrificing on privacy.
 We’ve chosen Open Street Maps as our maps provider because it doesn’t collect user data, like other map search tools on the internet.
+Since we don’t know your specific location, you should include that in your search term to help narrow your location results.
+Our maps search is a great tool for finding shops, restaurants, and other destinations in your area.

 - Privacy-Friendly Video Search: Another cool feature we’ve added to Search Encrypt within the past few months is a video search.
 We make it easy to watch videos from around the internet, including some of the most popular video providers, in an enhanced privacy mode.
 Another perk to watching videos on Search Encrypt is that you can skip the annoying pre-roll ads that many video hosting sites require you to watch.
+We search a number of sources of the best video content on the internet and return your results with our high level of privacy.

 Is Search Encrypt Safe?